-(iv) A consumer calls a creditor to ask about retail locations and hours, but does not request information about products or services.
-The creditor may not use eligibility information it receives from an affiliate to make solicitations to the consumer about its products or services because the consumer-initiated communication does not relate to the creditor's products or services.
+(iv) A consumer calls a depository institution to ask about retail locations and hours, but does not request information about products or services.
+The institution may not use eligibility information it receives from an affiliate to make solicitations to the consumer about its products or services because the consumer-initiated communication does not relate to the depository institution's products or services.
 Thus, the use of eligibility information received from an affiliate would not be responsive to the communication and the exception does not apply.

-- (v) A consumer calls a creditor to ask about office locations and hours.
+(v) A consumer calls a depository institution to ask about retail locations and hours.
 The customer service representative asks the consumer if there is a particular product or service about which the consumer is seeking information.
-The consumer responds that the consumer wants to stop in and find out about second mortgage loans.
+The consumer responds that the consumer wants to stop in and find out about certificates of deposit.
 The customer service representative offers to provide that information by telephone and mail additional information and application materials to the consumer.
 The consumer agrees and provides or confirms contact information for receipt of the materials to be mailed.
-The creditor may use eligibility information it receives from an affiliate to make solicitations to the consumer about mortgage loan products because such solicitations respond to the consumerinitiated communication about products or services. - (4) Examples of consumer authorization or request for solicitations. (i) A consumer who obtains a mortgage from a mortgage lender authorizes or requests information about homeowner's insurance offered by the mortgage lender's insurance affiliate.
-Such authorization or request, whether given to the mortgage lender or to the insurance affiliate, would permit the insurance affiliate to use eligibility information about the consumer it obtains from the mortgage lender or any other affiliate to make solicitations to the consumer about homeowner's insurance. - (ii) A consumer completes an online application to apply for a credit card from a department store.
-The store's online application contains a blank check box that the consumer may check to authorize or request information from the store's affiliates.
+The depository institution may use eligibility information it receives from an affiliate to make solicitations to the consumer about certificates of deposit because such solicitations would respond to the consumer-initiated communication about products or services.

+(4) Examples of consumer authorization or request for solicitations. (i) A consumer who obtains a mortgage from a mortgage lender authorizes or requests information about homeowner's insurance offered by the mortgage lender's insurance affiliate.
+Such authorization or request, whether given to the mortgage lender or to the insurance affiliate, would permit the insurance affiliate to use eligibility information about the consumer it obtains from the mortgage lender or any other affiliate to make solicitations to the consumer about homeowner's insurance.

+(ii) A consumer completes an online application to apply for a credit card from a credit card issuer.
+The issuer's online application contains a blank check box that the consumer may check to authorize or request information from the credit card issuer's affiliates.
 The consumer checks the box.
-The consumer has authorized or requested solicitations from store's affiliates. - (iii) A consumer completes an online application to apply for a credit card from a department store.
-The store's online application contains a preselected check box indicating that the consumer authorizes or requests information from the store's affiliates.
+The consumer has authorized or requested solicitations from the card issuer's affiliates.

+(iii) A consumer completes an online application to apply for a credit card from a credit card issuer.
+The issuer's online application contains a preselected check box indicating that the consumer authorizes or requests information from the issuer's affiliates.
 The consumer does not deselect the check box.
-The consumer has not authorized or requested solicitations from the store's affiliates.
+The consumer has not authorized or requested solicitations from the card issuer's affiliates.

-(iv) The terms and conditions of a credit account agreement contain preprinted boilerplate language stating that by applying to open an account the consumer authorizes or requests to receive solicitations from the creditor's affiliates.
-The consumer has not authorized or requested solicitations from the creditor's affiliates.
+(iv) The terms and conditions of a credit card account agreement contain preprinted boilerplate language stating that by applying to open an account the consumer authorizes or requests to receive solicitations from the credit card issuer's affiliates.
+The consumer has not authorized or requested solicitations from the card issuer's affiliates.

 (e) Relation to affiliate-sharing notice and opt-out.
-Nothing in this part limits the responsibility of a person to comply with the notice and opt-out provisions of section 603(d)(2)(A)(iii) of the Act where applicable.
+Nothing in this subpart limits the responsibility of a person to comply with the notice and opt-out provisions of section 603(d)(2)(A)(iii) of the Act where applicable.

-§ 680.22 Scope and duration of opt-out.
+§222.22 Scope and duration of opt-out.

-(a) Scope of opt-out-(1) In general.
+(a) Scope of opt-out.
+(1) In general.
 Except as otherwise provided in this section, the consumer's election to opt out prohibits any affiliate covered by the opt-out notice from using eligibility information received from another affiliate as described in the notice to make solicitations to the consumer.